If your baby seems fussy or sick, or if you simply aren’t sure if all is well, check her diaper for clues about what’s going on.

 If your baby's stool is dark green, it could be the product of iron supplementation in your baby's diet.

-In some babies, the iron sulfate in a supplement or iron-fortified baby formula can make dark-green stools, or sometimes even greenish-black.
+In some babies, the iron sulfate in a supplement or iron-fortified infant formula can make dark-green stools, or sometimes even greenish-black.
 There is no need to be concerned with the color change, as it has no significance to your baby’s digestive system.

 This stool is normal.
 Studies show that iron supplementation does not cause digestive problems or discomfort.